What We Find Before Anyone Else Looks

 The Pattern

 Across every sector, the same categories of risk survive pitch decks, management presentations, and even preliminary diligence.
-We find them in 72 hours because we ask the questions no one else asks before the LOI.
+BLACK finds them in 72 hours by asking the questions no one else asks before the LOI.

 Most common risks